tobycrisford/forestrygrantclaim/README.md

 The above points mean that maximizing the grant (given a forest plan) is a linear programming problem, with the number of hectares of each tree species in your plan as inputs.
 The geographical arrangement is essentially irrelevant.

 This python script finds the maximum grant.

+Current values and schemes in the script are just a demonstration.
+It needs to be modified before use.